codespec/react-toolset/.github/ISSUE_TEMPLATE.md

 ## For bug report, please follow the instruction below

 Make sure these requested information is reviewed and answered before submitting your issue -- thank you!
+Once you submit the issue, please add `bug` label on it.

 #### checklist
 - [] Are you using react?